Jeremy Camp

-Jeremy Thomas Camp (born January 12, 1978) is an American contemporary Christian music singer and songwriter from Lafayette, Indiana.
+Jeremy Thomas Camp (born January 12, 1978) is an American contemporary Christian singer and songwriter from Lafayette, Indiana.
 He has released eleven albums, four of them RIAA-certified as Gold, and two live albums.
 Camp's original music is a mixture of ballads and up-tempo songs with rock influence.
 He has won five GMA Dove Awards, has been nominated for three American Music Awards, and was nominated for a Grammy Award for Best Pop/Contemporary Gospel Album in 2010 for his album, Speaking Louder Than Before.
 I Still Believe, a film based on Camp's first marriage, was released in 2020, with Camp being played by New Zealand actor KJ Apa.

 Early life

 Jeremy Camp was born in Lafayette, Indiana.
 His father Tom, the pastor at Harvest Chapel (associated with Calvary Chapel Costa Mesa), taught him how to play guitar.
-After completing high school, Camp attended Calvary Chapel Bible College in Murrieta, California, for two years and earned an associate of theology degree and was ordained a minister.
+He studied theology at Calvary Chapel Bible College in Murrieta, California, and graduated with a degree.
+After his studies, he was ordained minister.
 After one of the worship leaders heard him play in the kitchen of the school, he urged Camp to become a part of the worship team.
 Soon, he led worship and played all over Southern California.

 Career

 2000s

-His first independent album "Burden Me" was released in 2000.
-In 2002, he produced his first label album "Stay" with BEC Recordings.
+His first independent album, Burden Me, was released in 2000.
+In 2002, he produced his first label album, Stay, with BEC Recordings.

 Camp has scored 32 No. 1 hits on Christian Radio across all formats (Contemporary Hit Radio, Hot AC, Rock, and Inspirational Charts).
-His album Beyond Measure contributed six back-to-back No. 1 hits, including the track "Let It Fade" which held the No 1. spot for 10 weeks on AC Radio.
+His album Beyond Measure contributed six back-to-back No. 1 hits, including the track "Let It Fade", which held the No 1. spot for 10 weeks on AC Radio.
 His first single was "Understand".
 He has made ten music videos: "Understand", "Walk by Faith", "Take You Back", "Tonight", "Give You Glory", "Let It Fade", "I Am Willing" (a song that was not included on any of his albums), "Speaking Louder Than Before", "The Way", and "Reckless".

 Camp scored Christian music top spots for "Take You Back" and "Lay Down My Pride".
 He also was voted the Best Male Artist in the 2005 Reader's Choice Music Awards in the Christianity Today magazine.
 Camp was also ASCAP 2005 Songwriter of the Year and won the Dove Award for the Male Vocalist of the Year for the second consecutive year.
 In 2005, he recorded the song "Open Up Your Eyes" for the compilation release Music Inspired by the Chronicles of Narnia: The Lion, the Witch, and the Wardrobe, a September 2005 album which contained original songs written by various Christian artists for the 2005 film The Chronicles of Narnia: The Lion, the Witch, and the Wardrobe.
 Camp closed the year with both Stay and Carried Me: the Worship Project being RIAA-certified as Gold.